 Net worth (2020) –> $8.3 billion (source: forbes.com)

 Wife –> Senator and former Congresswoman Cynthia Villar

-Children –> DPWH Secretary Mark Villar, Business Executive Paolo Villar, Congresswoman Camille Villar
+Children –> Senator and former DPWH Secretary Mark Villar, Business Executive Paolo Villar, Congresswoman Camille Villar

 Father-in-law –> Long-time Mayor of Las Pinas Filemon Aguilar

-Manuel Villar was the son of a government employee father and a fish vendor mother.
-He finished a business degree and MBA from the University of the Philippines, the country’s most prestigious institution of higher education.
+Manuel Villar is the son of a government employee father and a fish vendor mother.
+He finished a business degree and Master of Business Administration from the University of the Philippines, the country’s most prestigious institution of higher education.
 He worked briefly at SGV, the country’s largest accounting and management firm.
 Later, he left his 8 am to 5 pm job, bought a second-hand truck and started his own business as a supplier of building materials.
 Not long after, he began building affordable homes with an eye on the huge overseas Filipino workers market.
-When he married the daughter of an established political clan of southern Metro Manila, the door into politics and more business was opened.
+When he married the daughter of an established political clan of southern Metro Manila, the door into politics and more businesses was opened.